not-na/cardgame/docs/protospec/packets/packet_auth_precheck.rst

 ``key`` is a binary key to be used to encrypt the password before sending it to the server.
 It is specific to the connection, user name and will expire after some time.
+If the key is the empty string, no encryption should be applied.

 .. seealso::
    See the :cg:packet:`cg:auth` packet for further information on password exchange.